aluxian/Messenger-for-Desktop/README.md

 [![Dependencies status](https://david-dm.org/Aluxian/Whatsie/status.svg)](https://david-dm.org/Aluxian/Whatsie#info=dependencies)
 [![Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Aluxian/Whatsie)

-- OS X
-- Windows
-- Linux

 A simple &amp; beautiful desktop client for [WhatsApp Web](https://web.whatsapp.com/).
 Chat without distractions on Windows, OS X and Linux.
 Not affiliated with WhatsApp or Facebook.
 This is **NOT** an official product.

-> **Note:** Whatsie is still in beta, so some features might not work properly.
+Whatsie is still in beta, so some features might not work properly.
 Bug reports and feature suggestions are welcome.

-> **Note 2:** Please check for updates here regularly in case the update process breaks and your installed version can't update by itself.
+Please check for updates here regularly in case the update process breaks and your installed version can't update by itself.

-> **Note for devs:** If you're willing to help maintain the app, I can make you a collaborator to help me.
-[Join me on Gitter](https://gitter.im/Aluxian/Whatsie) if you want to chat.
+> **@devs:** If you're willing to help improve, fix or maintain the app, I can make you a collaborator to help me.
+[Join me on Gitter](https://gitter.im/Aluxian/Whatsie) and let's chat!

 ## Features